betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 A good way to determine if this is happening is to hand hold the quad and run the motors with props on in the motors tab.
 Take care.
 You can then feel (and hear and see if the accelerometer is on) how each motor individually shakes the frame, and if there is some point where the whole thing shakes much more than any other, that’s the resonant point of the system.
 By testing individual motors you can tell which motor or motors are providing the greatest input stimulus (i.e. has the biggest problem.
 You can also test with all motors on at once, which tells you the overall smoothness of the whole frame.
 Note that in the motors tab the PID loop will not amplify anything; what you feel there is purely mechanical without PID amplification.

-The whole idea of notch filtering is to precisely match the centre of the notch filter exactly to a specific resonant point, and make it only wide enough to cover the width of the resonant peak.
+The whole idea of notch filtering is to precisely match the center of the notch filter exactly to a specific resonant point, and make it only wide enough to cover the width of the resonant peak.

 To do this we have to precisely know what the resonant points are, so we need a blackbox, and to look at the various traces carefully.
 As I explained before, a resonant peak on P needs a gyro notch, then re-log and check if D is still a problem.